davidbau/ganseeing/README.md

 ![](img/progan-church-histogram.png)

-The graph reveals that The model does not generate enough pixels of people, cars, fences, palm trees, or signboards compared to the training distribution.
-The script `run_fsd.sh` and the notebook `histograms.ipynb` show how we collect and visualize these segmentation statistics.
+The model does not generate enough pixels of people, cars, fences, palm trees, or signboards compared to the training distribution.
+The script `run_fsd.sh` and the notebook `seeing_distributions.ipynb` show how we collect and visualize these segmentation statistics.

 ## Seeing omissions in individual images